robinhilliard/safeish/README.md

 NOT FOR PRODUCTION USE

-Safe-ish is an _experimental_ minimally restrictive sandbox for BEAM modules that examines and rejects BEAM bytecode containing instructions that could cause side effects outside an approved whitelist of callable modules.
+Safe-ish is an _experimental_ minimally restrictive sandbox for BEAM modules that examines and rejects BEAM bytecode at load time containing instructions that could cause side effects outside an approved whitelist of callable modules.
 These instructions include:

 - Spawning processes
 - Sending and receiving messages